 Can utility model grants and applications be opposed?

-Yes, once the utility model has been published, people can oppose your application for a utility model.
+Yes, once the utility model has been published, your application for a utility model may be opposed.
 In most countries offering utility models, if an application remains unopposed for two months after publication, the right is granted.

 A utility model grant can be opposed by initiating a trial for invalidation (or an equivalent action in that country).
 A substantive search will be required.
 If prior art is discovered, the utility model will be revoked on grounds of not being novel (and validly registered).